Concavity properties of extensions of the parallel volume: Introduction

 \begin{conj}[Costa-Cover \cite{Costa}] Let $A$ be a bounded measurable set in $\mathbb{R}^n$ then the function $ t \mapsto |A + t B_2^n|^{\frac{1}{n}} $ is concave on $\mathbb{R}_+$.

 \end{conj}

-This conjecture has been studied in \cite{nous}, where it was shown that it is true in dimension $1$ for any sets and in dimension $2$ for any connected sets, but it is false for arbitrary sets in dimension $2$ and for arbitrary connected sets in dimension $\geq 3$. \\
+This conjecture has been studied by the author and Fradelizi in \cite{nous}, where it was shown to be true for any sets in dimension $1$ and for any connected sets in dimension $2$.
+However they showed that the conjecture fails for arbitrary sets in dimension $2$ and for arbitrary connected sets in dimension greater than or equal to $3$. \\

-The notion of parallel volume can be extended by considering more general measures than the Lebesgue measure.
-An extension, provided by Borell in \cite{Borell1}, follows from the Brunn-Minkowski inequality, which states that for every $\lambda \in [0,1]$ and for every compact subsets $A,B$ of $\R^n$,
+The notion of parallel volume can be extended by considering measures that are more general than the Lebesgue measure.
+An extension, provided by Borell in \cite{Borell1}, \cite{Borell}, follows from the Brunn-Minkowski inequality, which states that for every $\lambda \in [0,1]$ and for every compact subsets $A,B$ of $\R^n$,